hackerbay/Employee-Handbook/general-guidelines/index.html.md

----
-layout: markdown_page
-title: "GitLab General Guidelines"
----

-## On this page
-{:.no_toc}

-- TOC
-{:toc}

 ## General Guidelines

-1. Working at GitLab Inc. is cooperating with the most talented people you've ever worked with, being the **most productive** you'll ever be, and creating software that is helping the most people you've ever reached.
+1. Working at HackerBay, Inc. is cooperating with the most talented people you've ever worked with, being the **most productive** you'll ever be, and creating software that is helping the most people you've ever reached.
 1. We recognize that inspiration is perishable, so if you’re **enthusiastic** about something that generates great results in relatively little time feel free to work on that.
-1. Do what is right for our **customers** and the rest of the GitLab community, do what is best over the long term, don't be evil.
+1. Do what is right for our **customers** and the rest of the HackerBay community, do what is best over the long term, don't be evil.
-1. We create **simple** software to accomplish complex collaborative tasks.
-1. We **use** our own software to accomplish complex collaborative tasks.
+1. We build **simple** software.
+Simple is a keyword here.
+What we build should be simple enough so it can be used by anyone.
 1. Do **not** make jokes or unfriendly remarks about race, ethnic origin, skin color, gender, or sexual orientation.
 1. Use **inclusive** language.
 For example, prefer "Hi everybody" or "Hi people" to "Hi guys".
 1. Share problems you run into, ask for help, be forthcoming with information and **speak up**.